 Coordinate on Social Media

 The ultimate goal of an SEO campaign is to increase the visibility of a given website.
 By that logic, it doesn’t make any sense to ignore the power of social media in conjunction with SEO.
 Unfortunately, plenty of businesses fail to properly promote their website content through social-media channels.
 Remember, if consumers find your content insightful, search engines will reward your site with higher rankings.
 And one of the best ways to get eyes on your website in the first place is to post regularly to social media.

 Redesign for Mobile

 A poorly designed website isn’t likely to win over interested leads.
 Furthermore, websites with long loading times or with awkward (or nonexistent) mobile versions will struggle to retain visitors.
-If you haven’t re-worked your website in the past few years, now may be the perfect time to opt for an SEO-centric redesign.
+If you haven’t re-worked your website in the past few years, now may be the perfect time to hire a Vancouver SEO agency that offers custom mobile optimization.

 The Bottom Line